dwhiffing/fury/content/nato/us/navy/aviation/patrol/body.md

 and capable version are the 37 P-3C Update III and the 121 older aircraft that have been upgraded to that standard (P-3C Update IIIR).
-Plans exist to bring all of the ‘Update I’ and ‘Update II’ airframes up to the ‘IIIR’ standard, but the ‘Update II.5’ will take a different path in the late ‘90s.
+Plans exist to bring all of the ‘Update I’ and ‘Update II’ airframes up to the ‘IIIR’ standard, but the ‘Update II.5’ aircraft will take a different path in the late ‘90s.
 Historically several squadrons were retired between 1991 and 1994 but in Northern Fury this does not happen and therefore 5 reserve squadrons held onto the P-3B longer than in real life.

 | Sqn       | Name              | Location                  | No. | Type         | Remarks               |